Picking Up the Pieces (Jewel album): Background and writing

 The announcement for the album came on July 1, 2015, as part of Jewel's monthly "EDA INCLUSIVE" series on her website.
 In the same post she describes the writing process:

 "My focus for this CD was to forget everything I have learned about the music business the last 20 years and get back to what my bones have to say about songs and words and feeling and meaning...It took real effort to clear my thoughts and have no rules and just create - going back to my folk/American roots that I began with."

 The album features new material as well as songs Jewel has been playing live since the mid-nineties but never recorded.
 One of the new tracks, "My Father's Daughter," is a collaboration with Dolly Parton.

 Production

 Jewel originally hired Paul Worley to produce the album, but he backed out about a week before rehearsals insisting that she produce it herself and suggesting she will thank him later for the idea.

 Jewel wanted to capture a live sound for the album.
-Portions of it were recorded during a set at The Standard in Nashville, while others were captured during a live performance in front of friends in Nashville's historic RCA Studio A. They were done in one take, with "no overdubs, no layering tracks, no auto-tune or tricks," according to Jewel.
+Portions of it were recorded during a set at The Standard in Nashville, while others were captured during a live performance in front of friends at Grand Victor Sound, more commonly known as Nashville's historic RCA Studio A. Songs were recorded in one take, with "no overdubs, no layering tracks, no auto-tune or tricks," according to Jewel.
 She describes the overall sound as "minimal, focusing on the singing, lyric, and emotion."

 Jeff Balding, who engineered Jewel's 2001 album This Way, is credited with engineering the full band songs on the album, while the acoustic tracks were engineered by Erik Hellerman.
 The entire album was mixed by Gary Paczosa.